james-bostock-cx/cx-flow-pr-876-tests/README.md

 The following test cases have been implemented.

-## Project Does Not Exist
+## Custom Fields Provided on the Command Line

-CxFlow is launched specifying a project that does not already exist.
-The expectation is that the project is created and that its custom fields are set to the provided values.
+CxFlow is launched specifying two random scan-level custom fields using the `--scan-custom-field` command line option.

-- Test using command line options
-- Test using config-as-code

-## Project Exists and Override Specified

-CxFlow is launched specifying a project that already exists and that the existing project configuration shoud be overridden.
-The expectation is that the project's custom fields are set to the provided values.

-- Test using command line options
-- Test using config-as-code

-## Project Exists and Override Specified

-CxFlow is launched specifying a project that already exists but it is not specified that the existing project configuration shoud be overridden.
-The expectation is that the project's custom fields are not set to the provided values.

-- Test using command line options
-- Test using config-as-code
+## Custom Fields Provided Using Config-As-Code

+Two random scan-level custom fields are added to the `cx.config` file before launching CxFlow.

+## No Custo Fields Provided

+CxFlow is launched with no scan-level custom fields specified.

 # Configuration